 A component is represented by a .ibs file which may represent either a die and package, or a bare die.

-A connection is represented by a list of its visible module pins, component pins and module pins that have a small insertion loss at Nyquist between all of the pins.
+A connection is represented by a list of its external module pins, component pins and module pins that have a small insertion loss at Nyquist between all of the pins.

 What is, and is not, included in an Electrical Module Description is defined by its boundaries.
 For the definition of the boundaries, see the Description section under the Interconnect Branch.